rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 ## 7. Summary

-We built two minimalistic components, `MagicButton` and `MagicInput` that cover 95% of the functionality that is usually needed when creating robust components.
+We built two minimalistic components, `MagicButton` and `MagicInput` that cover 95% of the functionality that is typically needed when creating custom components.

 - Using TypeScript to enjoy full type safety for all our components
 - `script setup` to make use of the Composition API in a very convenient way